agusmagne/MockAgencyWebsite/README.md

-# MockAgencyWebsite
+# Mock agency website

-MERN practice website with Styled Components
+A practice project to better understand styling with styled-components and giving it a real marketing agency concept.